M1meer/SyntroPies/README.md

 ## Introduction

 SyntroPies is a set of Raspberry Pi images pre-loaded with Syntropy Agent software and its dependent packages and modules.
 Included is also a simple cockpit-based application for easy agent management from any device on your home network (or elsewhere).
-No need to drag up USB and HDMI cables, or configure it all via SSH - all you need to get started is a browser!
+No to drag up USB and HDMI cables, or configure it all via SSH - all you need to get started is a browser!

 ## Demo